dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 # Name: St Lucy, Upton Magna
 - Date: 12th Century AD

-Magna is Latin, meaning "great", so the translation of Upton Magna is "Great Upton".
+Magna is Latin, meaning 'great', so the translation of Upton Magna is 'Great Upton'.

 The nave and chancel are originally Norman, as is the south doorway of the Nave.
 Some original masonry survives in the chancel but the church was substantially rebuilt and enriched by the architect G E Street (best known as the designer of the Royal Courts of Justice) in the 1850s and 1860s.
 The tower is Perpendicular (he final phase of Gothic architecture, which spanned the late 14th Century to the early 16th Century).